What you’ll learn

 No information is available from Amazon on the description of this fee.

 Our guess is that this is fee is added when Amazon is hired to change the listing language to the local language.

-If you live in USA and want to sell in Japan, Amazon handles the listings and localization of the listing.
-This looks to be the fee related having it translated and adapted to the Japan market.
+If you live in the USA and want to sell in Japan, Amazon handles the listings and localization of the listing.
+This looks to be fee-related having it translated and adapted to the Japanese market.